charlie-tango/hooks/packages/useElementSize/readme.md

 const [ref, size] = useElementSize()
 ```

-The hook returns a an Array with a `ref` function, and the measured `size`.
+The hook returns an Array with a `ref` function, and the measured `size`.
 Assign the `ref` to the element you want to measure.

 ## Example